ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 > This checks for how much is not white. (it is used in teh begininng to get the initial size of the quadrants.
 > If you call these, the result goes into the global variable RESULT.

-MAKE A NEW TESTER SPRITE
 ### TESTER Sprite

->The Tester Sprite calls the coverage stacks to find out how much each quadrant is covered.
+>Create a new sprite called TESTER> The Tester Sprite calls the coverage stacks to find out how much each quadrant is covered.
 >
->When the game starts, it gets the initial coverage:
+>* When the game starts, it gets the initial coverage:
 ```
 when I receive [get initial values v]
 clear graphic effects